Hidden dualities in 1D quasiperiodic lattice models

-For a CA of high-enough order and close enough to criticality, we have observed that the FS in the $(\varphi,\kappa)$ plane reduces to the sinusoids shown in Figs.$\,$,\ref{fig:Ecuts_ext_loc},\ref{fig:phi_k_curves}, irrespectively of the model that we studied.
+For a CA of high-enough order and close enough to quasiperiodicity-driven localization-delocalization transitions, we have observed that the FS in the $(\varphi,\kappa)$ plane reduces to the sinusoids shown in Figs.$\,$\ref{fig:Ecuts_ext_loc} and~\ref{fig:phi_k_curves}, irrespectively of the model that we studied.
 Such FS can be simply described through the following expression for the energy dispersion around energy $E_{R}$:

-where $V_{R}$, $t_{R}$ are renormalized couplings, $(\varphi_{0},\kappa_{0})$ is the point around which the FS is invariant under a suitable $\varphi\leftrightarrow\kappa$ interchange at SD points and $\bm{\lambda}$ are parameters of the Hamiltonian.
+where $V_{R}$ and $t_{R}$ are renormalized couplings, $(\varphi_{0},\kappa_{0})$ is the point around which the FS is invariant under a suitable $\varphi\leftrightarrow\kappa$ interchange at SD points, and $\bm{\lambda}$ are parameters of the Hamiltonian.
 This is the energy dispersion of a renormalized single-band AAM, being the generalization of the renormalized model defined in Ref.$\,$\citep{Szabo2018} (due to the energy-dependence of the renormalized couplings).
 It is important to let the renormalized couplings depend both on $\bm{\lambda}$ and $E$.
 If the sub-bands were perfect Aubry-André single-bands (from AAM with $\tau_{c}=1$), there should be no energy dependence.
-However, in that case, there should be no mobility edges.
+However, in that case, there would be no mobility edges.
 To see this, just notice that, for fixed $E$:

 The generalized duality conditions that map points $(\bm{\lambda},E)$ to dual points $(\bm{\lambda}',E')$ are